Skip to Content

 While hydroponics is a bit new to the microgreens scene, it is a capable contender that gives soil a run for its money.

-In this guide, I will show you everything you need to know about growing microgreens hydroponically—the pros and cons, what growing medium to use, a step-by-step guide on growing microgreens hydroponically at home, and more.
+In this guide, I will show you everything you need to know to grow healthy microgreens hydroponically—the pros and cons, what growing medium to use, a step-by-step guide on growing microgreens hydroponically at home, and more.

 Can you grow microgreens hydroponically?